-- Make a healthy twist on classic tuna or chicken salad (recipes provided) to eat for the next few days ahead.
-Use healthy bread to make a convenient sandwich, perhaps with Applegate Farms organic or natural deli meats.
-Look for sprouted Ezekiel bread.
-The sprouting makes it easier to digest and it’s super nutritious!
+Make a healthy twist on classic tuna or chicken salad (recipes provided) to eat for the next few days ahead.
+Use healthy bread to make a convenient sandwich, perhaps with Applegate Farms organic or natural deli meats that are made in-house at better grocery stores.

-- A good brand of veggie burger is Amy’s Organics.
+Some good brand of veggie burgers are Hilary's and Amy’s Organics.
 Eat a veggie burger with a slice of tomato, some lettuce and avocado.

 Green Salad with Protein